-“Ernestine and Kit” is a short story by Kevin Barry.
+“Ernestine and Kit” is a short story by Kevin Barry, included in Dark Lies The Island (2013).
 It has been made into a short film by Simon Bird if you can get a hold of it.

 This is black humour at its best.
 I was captivated with this crime story from beginning to end — the suspense is well-paced, and the reveals well-positioned, because we don’t know at first what these two are up to.
 By the time we see the two women carry out their plan it comes as a bit of a shock.